 What is Durable Water Repellent?

-PFCs and PFASs are abbreviations for a group of “poly or per-fluorinated chemicals and compounds” most often referenced as specific versions named PFOA or PFOS.
-PFCs can most often be found in stain and water repellent fabrics, plastic food packaging, non-stick cooking equipment, drinking water and household cleaning products.
-There is evidence that exposure to PFCs are known to cause unfavorable health outcomes in animals and humans.
+PFAS and PFCs are abbreviations for a group of “poly or per-fluorinated chemicals and compounds” most often referenced as specific versions named PFOA or PFOS.
+PFAS can most often be found in stain and water repellent fabrics, plastic food packaging, non-stick cooking equipment, drinking water and household cleaning products.
+There is evidence that exposure to PFAS is known to cause unfavorable health outcomes in animals and humans.

 PET is polyethylene terephthalate (plastic water bottles), considered a greener option in textiles today for a few reasons: